neuralmagic/sparseml/docs/source/recipes.md

 limitations under the License.
 -->

-# Optimization Recipes
+# Sparsification Recipes

-All optimization APIs are designed to work with recipe files.
+All SparseML Sparsification APIs are designed to work with recipes.
 The files encode the instructions needed for modifying the model and/or training process as a list of modifiers.
 Example modifiers can be anything from setting the learning rate for the optimizer to gradual magnitude pruning.
 The files are written in [YAML](https://yaml.org/) and stored in YAML or